Dublin: Demographics

 The City of Dublin is the area administered by Dublin City Council.
-The term "Dublin" is also used to the traditional County Dublin (the Dublin Region), which includes the city and the counties of Dún Laoghaire–Rathdown, Fingal and South Dublin.
-The population of the city of Dublin was 554,554 in the 2016 census, while the population of the urban area was 1,173,179.
-The County Dublin population was 1,273,069 and that of the Greater Dublin Area 1,904,806.
-The area's population is expanding rapidly, and it was estimated by the Central Statistics Office that it would reach 2.1 million by 2020.
+The traditional County Dublin includes the city and the administrative counties of Dún Laoghaire–Rathdown, Fingal and South Dublin.
+The Greater Dublin Area includes County Dublin and the adjoining counties, County Kildare, County Meath and County Wicklow.

+In the 2022 census, the population of the City of Dublin was 592,713.
+The population of Dublin city and suburbs was 1,263,219.
+County Dublin had a population of 1,458,154.
+The population of the Greater Dublin Area was 2,082,605.

+Of the population of Dublin city and its suburbs, 62.9% (794,925) were born in Dublin, 26.6% (336,021) were born outside of Ireland, while the remaining 10.5% (132,273) were born in a county other than Dublin.

-After World War Two, Italians were by far the largest immigrant group in both Dublin and Ireland and became synonymous with the catering and restaurant landscape.
-Since the late 1990s, Dublin has experienced a significant level of net immigration, with the greatest numbers coming from the European Union, especially the United Kingdom, Poland and Lithuania.
-There is also immigration from outside Europe, including from Brazil, India, the Philippines, China and Nigeria.
-Dublin is home to a greater proportion of newer arrivals than any other part of the country.
+After World War II, Italians were by far the largest immigrant group in both Dublin and Ireland, and became synonymous with the catering and restaurant landscape.
+Since the late 1990s, Dublin has had a significant level of net immigration, with the greatest numbers coming from the European Union, especially the United Kingdom, Poland and Lithuania.
+There is also immigration from outside Europe, including from Pakistan, Brazil, the Philippines, China, India and Nigeria.
+Dublin is home to a greater proportion of newer arrivals than any other part of Ireland.
 Sixty percent of Ireland's Asian population lives in Dublin.
-Over 15% of Dublin's population was foreign-born in 2006.